beadsland/nosh/doc/nosh_parse.md

-Zero or more data type contexts are marked as within a single List context (not to be confused with a [Parameter List](#Parameter_List)) when enclosed by an open square bracket (`[`) and close square bracket (`]`).
+Zero or more Term contexts are marked as within a single List context (not to be confused with a [Parameter List](#Parameter_List)) when enclosed by an open square bracket (`[`) and close square bracket (`]`).
 Per Erlang syntax, elements of a List are delimited by commas (`,`), whitespace is